DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/current-time-visualization.md

 ## Basic Usage

 Import the [CurrentTimeIndicator](../reference/current-time-indicator.md) plugin.
-Its `updateInterval` property specify how frequently the indicator's position should be updated.
+Its `updateInterval` property specifies how frequently the indicator's position should be updated.
 Set the `shadePastAppointments` and `shadePastCells` properties to `true` to shade past appointments and timetable cells:

 .embedded-demo({ "path": "scheduler-current-time-visualization/current-time-indicator", "showThemeSelector": true })